lmorg/murex/docs/commands/tread.md

 # `tread` - Command Reference

-> `read` a line of input from the user and store as a user defined *typed* variable
+> `read` a line of input from the user and store as a user defined *typed* variable (deprecated)

 ## Description

-A readline function to allow a line of data inputed from the terminal and then store that as a typed variable.
+A readline function to allow a line of data inputted from the terminal and then store that as a typed variable.

+**This builtin is now deprecated.
+Please use `read --datatype ...` instead**

 ## Usage